rlemaigre/Easy-DnD/README.md

 ### Nested DropLists

-Drop lists can be nested at the condition you respect the following :
+Drop lists can be nested providing the following conditions are satisfied :

 * the `row` or `column` props must be defined to inform the drop list components of the direction the items are lining up (mandatory)
 * for lists that support reordering, the `reordering-feedback` slot must be defined (advisable)